-Coverage of History in each year group is integrated where possible into termly Study Work plans.
-Medium term planning is incorporated into termly holistic plans.
-Planning for learning and a sample of learning outcomes can be evidenced through staff planning documentation, smart board files, website news, children's books (including Study Work Books) and photographs.
+The national curriculum is followed and medium term planning is incorporated into termly holistic plans.
+Planning for learning and a sample of learning outcomes can be evidenced through staff planning documentation, smart board files, website news, children's books (including Study Work Books) and SeeSaw evidence.
 We aim to teach History as part of a broad and balanced curriculum.
-We seek every opportunity to develop History with cross curricular links to Maths, Literacy, Computing and Design and Technology and any other subject when suitable.
-See 'History Skills Progression' document and the 'History Subject Overview Table' for further detail.
+We seek every opportunity to develop History with cross curricular links to Maths, English, Computing and Design and Technology and any other subject when suitable.
+See the 'History Subject Overview Table' for further detail.